pooja180795/LeetCode/README.md

-This is the change I made for testing.
-This repository for the solution of the Leetcode problems.
+This repository is for the solution of the Leetcode problems.
 Please feel free to get and give suggestions.